 Kronborg Castle is the setting of Shakespeare’s play ‘Hamlet’ and the most powerful and important castle in Scandinavia.
 The current castle was finished in 1585.
 It is located on the coast at the narrowest point of the strait of Oresund with a great view across the water to Sweden.
 This point is the entrance to the Baltic Sea making it a strategically very important location.

 The region that is today southern Sweden (Scania) has belonged to Denmark for most of history.
 The Danish king, therefore, also had a powerful fortress on the other side and controlled the passage in and out of the Baltic Sea.
 The king collected taxes from all the trade ships passing by.
 At times, these taxes financed more than a third of the expenses of Denmark.

 The first castle

 The first castle on this spot was built in the 1420s.
 This castle had the same dimensions as the castle you see today and many of the walls from the old castle are still visible.
-When they enlarged the castle, this old one was not torn down.
+When they enlarged the castle, the old one was not torn down.
 They just built on top of it.